- Windermere Lake Cruises

 The Wordworth’s House is a cottage that is beautifully whitewashed and is located near Grasmere.
 It was the first home of William Wordsworth and his wife.
 It displays a lot of mementos and memorabilia, which includes ice skates owned by the poet, a pair of reading glasses that he owned and even his very own passport.
 There is also portrait of Pepper, Wordsworth’s favorite dog, which was presented to him by Sir Walter Scott.
 Behind the cottage is a garden where the poet was known to sit and draw inspiration for his poetry.
 Sit where he sat and admire the view that he has admired for a long time.

+There you have it, for holidays that include log cabins in the Lake District there is so much fun to be had.
 For more information on hot tub lodges in the North West go here